rguigoures/jekyll-now/_posts/2018-6-17-cdr-analysis.md

 Information theoretic clustering directly optimizes the Kullback-Leibler divergence from the partition to the actual data.
 This approach is valid when the amount of data is large enough to properly estimate the joint probability matrix between antennas and countries.
 But if it's not the case, we can easily get spurious patterns.
 One solution to avoid this problem consists in adding a regulariuation term to the optimized criterion.
 Another solution would be to build a Bayesian model.
 Actually, the logarithm multinomial estimator over the cells of the adjacency matrix converges to the Kullback-Leibler divergence from the partition to the actual data.

+# References

-[^fn1]: Inderjit S. Dhillon, Subramanyam Mallela, Dharmendra S. Modha, "Information-theoretic co-clustering", KDD 2003
+[^fn1]: Inderjit S. Dhillon, Subramanyam Mallela, Dharmendra S. Modha, [_Information-theoretic co-clustering_](http://www.cs.utexas.edu/users/inderjit/public_papers/kdd_cocluster.pdf), KDD 2003